shriprem/StayAwake_NPP_Plugin/README.md

 StayAwake does its job by simulating key presses of unused or low side-effect buttons at specified time intervals.
 This is a safe and non-intrusive way to keep your Microsoft Teams status _Active_.

-StayAwake will continue to run in the background even after the plugin panel is closed.
+* StayAwake will continue to run in the background even after its panel is closed.
+* StayAwake will autostart with every Notepad++ session.
+There is no need to leave the panel open to have StayAwake autostart with Notepad++.
+For more info on this feature, see: [Stealth Mode](#stealth-mode)

 ## Plugin Panel
 ![StayAwake UI](images/StayAwakePanel.png)